yashsuthar00/RAG/README.md

 ## Requirements

+- **Python 3.11** (required): Python 3.14 is not supported by PyTorch and LangChain yet.
+If you get DLL errors or Pydantic warnings, install Python 3.11 and use it for the venv.
 - Recommended Python: 3.10 or 3.11 (some ML libraries may not yet provide wheels for very new CPython releases).
 If you run into build/wheel errors, create a venv with Python 3.11.
 - A MongoDB Atlas cluster (or a locally running MongoDB) and a connection string with write access.
 - A `cv/cv.pdf` file in the repository (the ingestion script reads `./cv/cv.pdf`).
 - The project includes `requirements.txt` with the expected dependencies.
 Use it to install exact versions.

 ## Quick setup (Windows PowerShell)
 Open VS Code terminal (PowerShell) in the project root `C:\Users\yashs\Desktop\yash\RAG` and run the following steps.